For a single threaded scan algorithm, we can do a for loop like this:

 Work-Efficient Parallel Scan

-Work-efficient parallel scan use a balanced binary tree (in concept) to perform scan in two phases
+Work-efficient parallel scan use a binary search tree (in concept) to perform scan in two phases

 - up-sweep (parallel reduction)